Multi-View Active Learning for Short Text Classification in User-Generated Data: Conclusions

-As pointed out by \cite{wespad}, the user postings in social media--particularly on the Twitter website--are highly noisy.
-They tend to be short, and suffer from inventive lexicons.
-For instance, in our early example of extracting the reports of diabetes, a user posting may be added to the set of contention points and selected for annotation due to its unique figurative language.
-However, selecting another user posting for annotation might be a better choice to have a more diverse and representative training set.
-If we assume the relatively uninformative user postings are noise--which due to their unique characteristics may receive a high score by Equation \ref{eq:score}--then we may be able to dampen their effect through variance reduction algorithms.
+As pointed out by \citet{nlp-soc-med}, the documents in social media--particularly on the Twitter website--are highly noisy.
+They tend to be short, and are packed with inventive lexicons.
+For instance, in our early example of extracting the reports of earthquakes, a document may be added to the set of contention points and selected for annotation by accident due its noisy content, e.g., the existence of irregular or figurative language.\footnote{For example, using the word earthquake as a reference to excitement.
+See \citet{figurative-survey} for more information on such linguistic irregularities on social media.} However, selecting another document for annotation might be a better choice to have a diverse and representative training set.
+If we assume relatively uninformative documents are noise--which due to their unique characteristics may receive a high score by Equation \ref{eq:score}--then we may be able to dampen their effect by variance reduction algorithms.

-To address this issue we propose to employ bagging technique, which is empirically shown to reduce model variance \cite{bagging-analysis}.
-In the discussed example, bagging can influence the score of the mentioned user posting, either through affecting the distribution of the contention user postings, or reducing the disagreement rate between two base learners.
-We use bagging as follows: In each iteration, we sample multiple subsets of user postings from the set of labeled data.
+To address this issue we propose to employ multiple predictors.
+Bagging is empirically shown to reduce model variance \cite{bagging-analysis}.
+In the discussed example, bagging can influence the score of the mentioned document, either through affecting the distribution of the contention documents, or reducing the disagreement rate between the two base learners.
+While it is well-known that bagging is effective for model prediction \cite{intro-ml-book}, we haven't found any recent study to further investigate the utility of bagging for decision making in Active Learning \cite{qbc-by-bag}.
+In the analysis section, we empirically demonstrate that our proposed technique (see below) for bagging not only improves model prediction, but also enhances the decision making by promoting better candidate documents.
+We also particularly show that this step enables our model to outperform the baselines that use the regular bagging and also those that use multiple classifiers.

+We use this technique as follows: In each iteration, we sample multiple subsets of documents from the set of labeled data.
 On each subset, we train a pair of base learners as described in Section \ref{subsec:const-multi-view}.
-For each pair of base learners, we use the model described in Section \ref{subsec:exploit-density} to assign a score to all unlabeled user postings.
+For each pair of base learners, we use the model described in Section \ref{subsec:exploit-density} to assign a score to all the unlabeled documents.
 Finally, the ultimate ranking list is constructed by aggregating the scores of the unlabeled data across the models.